Key Takeaways

 Types of Charitable Remainder Trusts

-The two primary types of charitable remainder trusts are a charitable remainder annuity trust (CRAT) and a charitable remainder unitrust (CRUT).
-They have different methods of calculating and distributing income to beneficiaries.
-Both offer unique advantages and considerations.
+There are two main types of charitable remainder trusts: charitable remainder annuity trust (CRAT) and charitable remainder unitrust (CRUT).
+Each type calculates and distributes income differently.

 Charitable Remainder Annuity Trust (CRAT)